8go/matrix-commander/README.md

                         store for the same device.
 The store directory can be shared between multiple different devices and users.
   -l [LISTEN], --listen [LISTEN]
                         The --listen option takes one argument.
-Currently, there are four choices: "never", "once", "forever", and "tail".
+There are several choices: "never", "once", "forever", "tail",
+                        and "all".
 By default, --listen is set to "never".
                         So, by default no listening will be done.
 Set it to "forever" to listen for and print incoming messages to stdout. "--listen forever" will listen to all